In Conversation With: Will Robinson

 Here’s the crunch question now; are there any musicians from Nottingham who you look at and think ‘Wished I/we could’ve worked with them’?

-I think in some cases it’s more; I wish I’d have not bothered with that one ha-ha!
+I think in some cases it’s more, I wish I’d have not bothered with that one haha!
 Nottingham’s so small that I think I’ve worked with everyone I really wanted to in some capacity.
 There are certain bands that I’d like to have released or still release but they’re attached to other labels and I think there’s a bit of an unspoken rule in Notts to not tread on your mate’s (label’s) toes in that capacity but also I think things have a way of working themselves out.
-I’d have like to have worked with Sleaford Mods on a release but I don’t think either of us would have actually enjoyed it.
-Jake Bugg (no Nottingham interview is ever complete without mentioning JB or SM right?) had a manager that sent his tape/cd straight to Mercury and side stepped the local labels, that was exactly the right thing to do as we wouldn’t have as much clout or money as they would so in Jake’s case and with others sometimes a label isn’t what’s needed, a decent manager is.
-I’m an underdog champion through and through really and if there’s an unknown band/artist with talent and something special about them who have some songs but need developing a bit and also need to know how to structure a release then a label can really give them the tools to grow as an artist , if that happens sometimes the artist and label stick and grow together which can be a beautiful thing.
+Jake Bugg’s manager sent Jake’s tape/CD straight to Mercury and side stepped the local labels, that was exactly the right thing to do as we wouldn’t have as much clout or money as they would so in Jake’s case and with others sometimes a label isn’t what’s needed, a decent manager is.
+I’m a massive fan of TV Crime and I’d have loved to released them – check out their album ‘Metal Town’.
+I like working with the underdog really and if there’s an unknown band/artist with talent and something special about them who have some songs but need developing a bit and also need to know how to structure a release then a label can really give them the tools to grow as an artist.
+If that happens sometimes the artist and label stick and grow together which can be a beautiful thing.
+That’s kind of how it worked with INFL and Witch Of The East.
+We had some great releases together with Chambers and after the band split Aeris came back with her new band, Witch Of The East, and wanted to work with INFL on their new album as we liked working with each other, very natural and organic and fun!

 As a man who’s worked with lots of artists how do you think the music scene’s fairing out in terms of female representation e.g. You Want Fox, Crosslight, Indiana and Tori Sheard etc?